fossas/fossa-cli/docs/integrations/composer.md

 ## Configuration

+### Automatic

-Automatic: Run `fossa init` to detect all instances of a `composer.json` file signaling the existence of a composer project located in your file tree.
+Run `fossa init` to detect all instances of a `composer.json` file signaling the existence of a composer project located in your file tree.

+### Manual

-Manual: Add a `composer` module with `dir` set to the directory where a `composer.json` file is located and `target` to the full path of the file.
+Add a `composer` module with `dir` set to the directory where a `composer.json` file is located and `target` to the full path of the file.

 ```yaml
 analyze: